-This is the course website for the inaugural (Fall 2021) semester of CS 50: Introduction to Software Development Tooling at Tufts University.
+This is the course website for CS 50: Introduction to Software Development Tooling at Tufts University.
 This site holds the authoritative syllabus, as well as lecture notes and assignments.

 Note: The course staff reserves the right to change this page at any time without notice.
 The change history is public.